m0xpd/EUCLIDplus/README.md

 # License

-EUCLID+ (including the descriptions of its operating principles, and the analog and digital embodiments described in this repository) is published under [CC BY-SA 4.0 License](https://github.com/m0xpd/EUCLIDplus/blob/main/LICENSE.txt).
+EUCLID+ (including the descriptions of its operating principles, and the hardware and software embodiments described in this repository) is published under [CC BY-SA 4.0 License](https://github.com/m0xpd/EUCLIDplus/blob/main/LICENSE.txt).

 # Specifications